Transfer Student FAQs

 - How do I register for classes?

 Your acceptance letter will have information allowing you to immediately set up your MSU account.
 This will give you access to registration, your e-mail and other important information.
-You should immediately pay the confirmation fee and see the online information about Transfer Orientation.
-During Transfer Orientation, you will learn about campus resources, meet with an advisor, and register for your classes.
+You should immediately set up your Morgan student e-mail account, pay your confirmation fee, and complete online transfer student orientation.
+Once you have finished orientation and seen your advisor, the Office of Transfer Student Programming will send you information on when class registration will open for you.
 For general questions on technology (how to view your student account, how to set up your email, etc.) visit Student Technology Services.

 - Can I transfer even if I am not yet sure about what major to select?